newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 * `treat_redirect_as_failure` - (Optional) Categorize redirects during a monitor job as a failure.
 * `bypass_head_request` - (Optional) Monitor should skip default HEAD request and instead use GET verb in check.

-The `BROWSER` monitor type supports the following additional arguments:
+The `SIMPLE BROWSER` monitor type supports the following additional arguments:

 * `enable_screenshot_on_failure_and_script` - (Optional) Capture a screenshot during job execution.
 * `runtime_type_version` - (Required) The runtime type that the monitor will run.